Trigger warning – grief

 The social connection that comes with Laughter Yoga sessions brings about dopamine and oxytoci,n those positive chemicals of caring and sharing experiences.
 Communities coming together which are supportive, nourish themselves and those around them with positivity, smiling and Laughter Yoga.

-When I learned of Reverend Richard Coles trying out Laughter Yoga as part of a documentary on coping with grief (Channel 4 – Good Grief), it was amazing that he was trying something completely different for his own wellbeing.
+When I learned of Reverend Richard Coles trying out Laughter Yoga as part of a documentary on coping with grief (Channel 4 – Good Grief), it was amazing that he was trying something completely different for his own well-being.

 For more information on Laughter Yoga sessions, happiness workshops